The programme aims to support trainees in the development of core competencies across the three years of training.

 The advisor meets with the supervisor and trainee at the beginning of the first placement to agree a placement contract.
 This discussion will cover arrangements for work particularly related to the specialty, identifying particular aspects of work that the trainee needs to develop and supervision arrangements.

-In subsequent placements, the responsibility for agreeing the placement plan rests with the trainee and supervisor (unless this is the first time that a supervisor has provided a placement on the Course, in which case the advisor will join the initial placement meeting).
+In subsequent placements, the responsibility for agreeing the placement plan rests with the trainee and supervisor.
+The exception for this is if it is the first time that a supervisor has provided a placement for the Course, or the trainee is struggling with some aspect of the course.
+In these instances the advisor will join the initial placement meeting.
 The trainee will be expected to contact the supervisor before the placement starts, to discuss the practical arrangements and initial ideas for the placement plan.
 The trainee will be expected to complete the standard Placement Contract form with the supervisor, within a fortnight of commencement of the placement.
 The contract should be copied to the programme by the trainee within two weeks of the start of the placement so that the content can be monitored.

 Mid-Placement Review

 Half way through each placement the trainee's advisor meets with the supervisor and trainee for a mid-placement review.
 The advisor meets with both the supervisor and the trainee alone, and then all three meet together.
 These discussions provide opportunities to discuss general progress, identify areas of strength, areas for development, further targets, and any additional work that needs to be carried out.
 Within this, both supervisor and trainee feedback are sought and considered.
-A record of the mid-placement review is made and sent to the supervisor and trainee.
+Two pieces of paperwork are completed at this meeting.
+The competency evaluation form which is completed by the supervisor, and a record of the mid-placement review.
+These are completed on the Pebblepad platform.

 End of Placement Arrangements

-At the end of the placement, the supervisor completes the Supervisor's Assessment of Trainee Form and discusses this with the trainee.
+At the end of the placement, the supervisor completes the end of placement competency form and discusses this with the trainee.
 Trainees are also asked to provide feedback about the placement and supervision on the forms provided.
-This should be done after the Supervisor's assessment is completed.
+This should be done after the Supervisor has provided their feedback.
+The end of placement forms are completed on the Pebblepad platform.
 Trainees also need to keep a log of their clinical work.
-All the forms need to be returned promptly to the programme.

-If at any stage during the placement either the trainee or the supervisor is concerned about any aspect then contact is made, as soon as possible, with the trainee's advisor or the year tutor to discuss the matter.
-Potential difficulties can then be tackled at an early stage
+If at any stage during the placement either the trainee or the supervisor is concerned about any aspect then contact is made, as soon as possible, with the trainee's advisor or a senior member of the programme team.
+This triggers a meeting with the trainee, supervisor and advisor/member of the course team where a plan to address concerns and identify a pathway for the trainee to pass the placement is identified.

 International Training Opportunity